Adewale1010/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py: Python script that prints “The Zen of Python”, by TimPeters, followed by a new line 10-check_cycle.c: C function that checks if a singly linked list has a cycle in it 100-write.py: Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line
+101-compile: Script that compiles a Python script file